crowdsecurity/cs-wordpress-bouncer/docs/DEVELOPER.md

 * In less than 30 seconds your IP will be banned and the public home will be locked.

-Conclusion: with the stream mode, LAPI decisions are fetched on a regular basis rather than being called when user arrives for the first time.
+Conclusion: with the stream mode, Local API decisions are fetched on a regular basis rather than being called when user arrives for the first time.

 ### Try Redis or Memcached